 Figure 1 provides a basic illustration of measures that might be included in a measure set focused on the care goal of reducing caries incidence.
-Receipt of a comprehensive or periodic oral evaluation and continuity of care over time are indicators of access to care, or the receipt of timely and appropriate care.9 Receipt of professionally applied fluoride and sealants are examples of process of care measures - measures that "are supported by evidence that the clinical process" (e.g., fluoride application or sealant placement) "has led to improved outcomes" (e.g., reduction in caries).9 Measuring the incidence of new caries is an example of an outcome measure - "the health state of a patient resulting from health care."9 Outcome measures most directly indicate whether the care goal is being achieved.
-Access and process of care that is positively associated with improved health outcomes.
+Receipt of a comprehensive or periodic oral evaluation and continuity of care over time are indicators of access to care, or the receipt of timely and appropriate care.
+Receipt of professionally applied fluoride and sealants are examples of process of care measures - measures that "are supported by evidence that the clinical process" (e.g., fluoride application or sealant placement) "has led to improved outcomes" (e.g., reduction in caries).
+Measuring the incidence of new caries is an example of an outcome measure - "the health state of a patient resulting from health care."
+Outcome measures most directly indicate whether the care goal is being achieved.
+Access and process of care measures are important indicators of whether patients are receiving evidence-based care that is positively associated with improved health outcomes.
 Interventions designed to improve outcomes (i.e., achieve the care goal) are frequently targeted towards improving access to and/or processes of care; therefore, it is important to measure access to and processes of care as well as outcomes.